Derived Foliations: Existence of leaf space and holonomy

 \textbf{Quasi-separatedness.} The quasi-separatedness property for $X\sslash \F$ follows from the general lemma below.

 \begin{lem} Any smooth effective Deligne-Mumford stack is quasi-separated. \end{lem}

-\textit{Proof of Lemma \ref{l2t3}.} Let $Y$ be an effective Deligne-Mumford stack and $U \to Y$ an étale atlas with $U$ a disjoint union of Stein manifolds (hence $U$ is separated).
+\textit{Proof.} Let $Y$ be an effective Deligne-Mumford stack and $U \to Y$ an \'etale atlas with $U$ a disjoint union of Stein manifolds (hence separated).
 The nerve of $U\to Y$ defines an \'etale groupoid $G=U\times_Y U$ acting on $U$.
-The quasi-separatedness of $Y$ is then equivalent to the fact that the analytic space $G$ is separated.
-So, we are left to prove that $G$ is separated.
+The quasi-separatedness of $Y$ is equivalent to the fact that the analytic space $G$ is separated.